Policies in this section apply only to students enrolled in the non-degree courses.

 Exams are administered at regular intervals in all courses and are expected to be taken as scheduled.
 If an exam is missed, it must be made up as soon as possible and no later than the next class session.
 No smartwatch, fitness trackers, hand-held technology, ball caps, sunglasses, food, drinks, candy, cough drops, earplugs, earbuds, or calculators brought in by students are allowed while testing.
 Examination/Test Review will be managed by the instructor and addressed in the course syllabus.

-Non-degree seeking students should review the Policies and Standards of Behavior.
+Non-degree seeking students should also review Section V: Policies and Standards of Behavior.